-About one million or so homes in Singapore comprise mostly high-rise homes – condominiums, apartments, and public housing flats.
+About one million homes in Singapore comprise mainly high-rise homes – condominiums, apartments, and public housing flats.

-There are little terrace houses, semi-detached houses, and bungalows.
+There are few terrace houses, semi-detached houses, and bungalows.

 VERY few people live in landed homes in Singapore, and even fewer live in beautiful Bungalows surrounded by beautiful old trees.

-Buying a landed property in a land-scarce city like Singapore is the most valuable property assets a Singaporean could ever dream of owning.
+Buying a landed property in a land-scarce city like Singapore is the most valuable asset a Singaporean could ever dream of owning.

 Buying one and owning an old building (if you can get one) would cost a bare minimum of SGD2.1M, and renovating it will cost another SGD 900K.

-The most prestigious type of landed housing in Singapore is a bungalow house due to the Urban Redevelopment Authority (URA) stringent planning constraints.
+Singapore’s most prestigious type of landed housing is a bungalow house due to the Urban Redevelopment Authority (URA) stringent planning constraints.